What is the law on drug driving in the UK?

 - Driving or attempting to drive an HGV, LGV or PSV

-- Driving or attempting to drive a vehicle for financial reward
+- Driving or attempting to drive a vehicle for a financial reward

-A number of aggravating factors will also be taken into account when sentencing for drug driving, including:
+Several aggravating factors will also be considered when sentencing for drug driving, including:

 - Any previous convictions that are relevant to the offence of drug driving

-- The location where the offence was committed – for example near a school
+- The location where the offence was committed (e.g. near a school)

 - If the vehicle was carrying passengers